scai-conf/scai-conf.github.io/index.md

 ### Workshop overview:

-This workshop is intended as a **discussion platform on the status and the future of Conversational AI for intelligent information access (information-seeking dialogue)**.
-Among other topics, we will discuss design, evaluation and human factors.
+This workshop is intended as a **discussion platform on the status and the future of Conversational AI for intelligent information access**.
+Among other topics, we will discuss design, evaluation and human factors in relation to the task of automating the process of information-seeking dialogue.
 The workshop will also feature a shared task on Conversational Question Answering.

 ### Important Dates: